sahilkhose/sahilkhose.github.io/_pages/feed.md

 ## 	10th Oct 2021, 03:30 AM
 ## Short Story on AI
-Read another Andrej Karpathy's blog - [Short Story on AI](http://karpathy.github.io/2021/03/27/forward-pass/) in the middle of the night and it was mindblowing! <br>*Will add my thoughts soon!* <br><br>
+Read another Andrej Karpathy's blog - [Short Story on AI](http://karpathy.github.io/2021/03/27/forward-pass/) in the middle of the night and it was mindblowing! <br>

 ### Intro
 [GPT-3](https://arxiv.org/abs/2005.14165) (175B parameters - 17x as large as GPT-2) single handedly changed the way we perceived Language Models.
 Even though it is a language model pre-trained in a unsupervised manner, its most impressive feature is that it is a meta-learner (it has learned to learn).
 It has taken aback the research community by its ability to create anything that has language structure - answering questions, writing essays, summarizing texts and translating languages without ever being explicitly trained on these tasks. <br><br>